-The average cost of prescription drugs sold on the street is typically based how easy they are to acquire, local law enforcement, location, and a number of other factors.
+The average cost of prescription drugs sold on the street is typically based on how easy they are to acquire, local law enforcement, location, and other considerations.

 How Much Does Vyvanse Cost On The Street?